heimlich1024/OD_CopyPasteExternal/README.md

 # General Information:

-- Copy To External: will copy the current mesh into memory
+* Copy To External: will copy the current mesh into memory
-- Paste From External: will rebuild the geometry thats in memory
+* Paste From External: will rebuild the geometry thats in memory

 The following applications are supported:

-Modo      : Vertices / Polygons (incl.
+* Modo      : Vertices / Polygons (incl.
 Subpatch and SubD)/ WeightMaps / UVMaps / MorphMaps

-Lightwave : Vertices / Polygons (incl.
+* Lightwave : Vertices / Polygons (incl.
 Subpatch and SubD)/ WeightMaps / UVMaps / MorphMaps

-Blender   : Vertices / Polygons (incl.
+* Blender   : Vertices / Polygons (incl.
 Subpatch and SubD)/ WeightMaps / UVMaps / MorphMaps

-Maya      : Vertices / Polygons / Weights (via Vertex Normals)
+* Maya      : Vertices / Polygons / Weights (via Vertex Normals)
+              Implementation by Andre Hotz

-Houdini   : Vertices / Polygons / Weightmaps, UVMaps (Currently only pasting / need help in copying)
+* Houdini   : Vertices / Polygons / Weightmaps, UVMaps (Currently only pasting / need help in copying) Paste Implementation by Chris Wells

-Cinema4D  : None (looking for people to contribute)

-3dsMax    : None (looking for people to contribute)

-XSI		  : None (looking for people to contribute)
+* Others	: Looking for contributors to write implementations for other 3d Apps (see TODO)

 # Installation: